A-D-DBS-application/web-application-2025-group-10/README.md

       source venv/bin/activate
-- Install dependencies (example): pip install Flask werkzeug supabase-py openpyxl pillow requests psycopg2-binary or if you have a requirements file: pip install -r requirements.txt
+- Install dependencies (example): pip install Flask werkzeug supabase-py openpyxl pillow requests psycopg2-binary
 - Start the app:
       python run.py
 - Open the app in your browser:
   - Local URL: http://127.0.0.1:5000/
-  - This will redirect to the login page.

-Notes:
-- If you plan to embed images in Excel exports, install 'requests', 'openpyxl' and 'Pillow' as above.
-- Ensure environment variables are set (e.g., SMTP, Supabase keys) or configure them in a .env file (and add to .gitignore).